Daniel Howell

 Daniel James Howell (born 11 June 1991) is an English YouTuber, presenter, comedian and author.
-He gained prominence through his YouTube channels Daniel Howell (formerly known as danisnotonfire), which has over six million subscribers (as of August 2025), and Dan and Phil (formerly DanAndPhilGAMES).
+He gained prominence through his YouTube channels Daniel Howell (formerly known as danisnotonfire), which has over 6.04 million subscribers (as of May 2026), and Dan and Phil (formerly DanAndPhilGAMES).
 He is known for his frequent collaborations with his partner Phil Lester as part of the entertainment duo Dan and Phil.
 Together, they presented the Sunday night entertainment show Dan and Phil on BBC Radio 1 from January 2013 until August 2014, and the station's Internet Takeover slot from September 2014 until April 2016.

 Early life

-Howell grew up in Winnersh, Berkshire.
-He has a younger brother.
-He was initially raised Protestant by his grandmother, but stopped going to church to make time for Wokingham Youth Theatre on Sundays.

-Howell attended the Forest School.
-He worked for the retail chain Focus DIY at the age of 16 and later for the supermarket Asda.
+Daniel James Howell was born on 11 June 1991 in Berkshire.
+He grew up in Winnersh.
+He has a younger brother, Adrian.
+Howell was initially raised Protestant by his grandmother, but stopped going to church to make time for Wokingham Youth Theatre on Sundays.
+He attended the Forest School.
+Howell worked for the retail chain Focus DIY at the age of 16 and later for the supermarket Asda.
 After completing school in 2009, Howell took a gap year, during which he started uploading videos to his channel as a hobby.
 He enrolled at the University of Manchester in 2010 to study law, but dropped out in 2011 due to a lack of interest in the subject, instead pursuing YouTube and radio as a full-time profession.